fedtti/classic-arcade-game-clone/README.md

 ## Getting Started

-In order to play the game, you have to run a local server.
+In order to play the game, you may either try it online or run it locally (see [Installing](#installing)).

+### Instructions

+Move around the lawn with the arrow keys to reach the water and start a new level, collecting gems and avoiding bugs.
+You have three lives.

 ## Installing

-While the @udacity mentors suggest using `SimpleHTTPServer` in Python, being a front-end developer I prefer the `http-server` package of Node.js.
+While the Udacity mentors suggest using `SimpleHTTPServer` in Python, being a front-end developer I prefer the `http-server` package of Node.js.

 ### Prerequisites